Geoje POW camp: History

 As the Communists struggled for control of the compounds, a countermovement was launched by the non-Communist elements.
-Former Chinese Nationalist soldiers and North Korean anti-Communists engaged in bloody clashes with their opponents, using fists and home made weapons.
+Former Chinese Nationalist soldiers and North Korean anti-Communists engaged in bloody clashes with their opponents, using fists and homemade weapons.
 Kangaroo courts tried stubborn prisoners and sentences were quick and often fatal.
 Since UN personnel did not enter the compounds at night and the prisoners were usually either afraid or unwilling to talk, the beatings and murders went unpunished.
 Even if the beaten prisoners had been willing to give evidence against their attackers, as sometimes happened, the camp commander was not in a position to prosecute.
 He was not permitted by his superiors in Washington D.C. to institute judicial procedures against the culprits.
 Deprived of this weapon of disciplinary control, the prison command was forced to operate under a distinct disadvantage.

 The first collective violence against camp guards occurred on 18/19 June 1951, when some North Korean officers protested having to dig latrines and garbage pits.
 When a ROK guard detail entered Compound 76 of the camp, the prisoners stoned the guards and the soldiers opened fire, killing three prisoners.
 More incidents followed including demonstrations within the compounds, work refusals, threats against camp personnel, and some 15 murders among groups of pro- and anti-communist Korean prisoners.
 In July and August 1951, the guards killed eight more prisoners.